-Knowing how a BCD works is one of the primary things you should know before investing in your first BCD.
-But seconding, every part of a scuba BCD serves a function, do you know what all their functions are?
-If you don’t, this is another thing you should learn.
+Knowing how a BCD works is one of the primary things you should know before investing.
+But seconding is, every part of a scuba BCD serves a function, do you know what all their functions are?
+If you don’t, this is another thing you should learn to help make your BCD diving an even better experience for you.

-As a diver, knowing where everything is on a BCD and how to use them is essential knowledge.
-The BCD is what gives you balance underwater and at the surface, so handling the BCD properly also means a better dive.
+As a diver, knowing buoyancy control system components / bcd parts, where they are and how to use them is essential knowledge, as it is with all parts of scuba gear.
+The BCD is what gives you balance underwater and at the surface, so handling them properly also means better BCD diving.

 Components of a Scuba BCD

-Below we have put together a simple overview of the different basic parts of a scuba BCD.
-This will help you when choosing the best BCD for your choice of diving.
+Below we have put together a simple overview of the different basic BCD parts of a scuba BCD.
+This will help you when choosing the best device for your choice of bcd diving.

-If you already know your BCD components, it’s always a good idea to scroll down for quick memory exercise on all the different functions of a BCD.
-Remember, different types of BCDs may have additional features, we have tried to cover the basics found on most BCDs.
+If you already know your Buoyancy Control System components, it’s always a good idea to scroll down for quick memory exercise on all the different functions.
+Remember, different types of BC scuba may have additional features, below we have tried to cover the basics of Buoyancy Control System components that can be found on most.

 1. Air Bladder